SimonGhost1012/Discord-Equibop-Ram-Limiter/README.md

 1. Download Discord-Equibop-Ram-Limiter.exe File From The [Releases](https://github.com/SimonGhost1012/Discord-Equibop-Ram-Limiter/releases).

+2. Press Win+R And Type In The Run Dialog "shell:startup" Without Quotation Marks.

+3. Move The File Inside The Start-Up Folder That You've Opened By Following Step 2.

-2. Run The EXE File.
+4. Run The EXE File.

 # 🖥️ Tested On
 This File Has Been Tested On Windows 10/11.